Node.js REPL, Inspector, Watch Mode, and SEA

 > path.basename(process.cwd())

-The current working directory is the base for many prompt experiments. process.cwd() is whatever directory the process had when the REPL started, unless you changed it with process.chdir().
+That current working directory becomes the base for many quick experiments. process.cwd() is whatever directory the process had when the REPL started, unless you changed it with process.chdir().
 A relative fs.readFileSync('x') call uses that directory.
-A relative CommonJS require('./x') from the standalone REPL also resolves from the current working directory path used by the REPL's synthetic main context.
-A normal module resolves relative imports from its own file.
-The REPL has no real source file for the line you just typed, so path-sensitive experiments need that difference in mind.
+A relative CommonJS require('./x') from the standalone REPL also resolves from the current working directory used by the REPL's synthetic main context.

 > [1, 2, 3]